Mirabel55/alx-pre_course-1/README.md

- this directory contains everythin about git project
+ tis directory contains everything about this project